mcactive/LifeSheet/visual_playground/README.md

 # Visual Playground Life Sheet

-All the code to visualize the FxLifeSheet data using [Plotly JS](https://plotly.com/javascript/)
+All the code to visualize the LifeSheet data using [Plotly JS](https://plotly.com/javascript/)

 ## Dependencies